datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

 Data Camp is an online platform where people learn Data Science.
 Throughout this program, you will take courses and do exercises on DataCamp to ensure that you are acquiring the skills necessary to be a successful data scientist.

 Getting a Data Camp account will be very similar to getting an r studio cloud account because you can again sign in using your Google account.
 To do so, go to w w w dot data camp dot com.
-You will be brought to a screen where you can Create Your Free Acount.
+You will be brought to a screen where you can Create Your Free Account.
 Click on the Google plus button.

 You will again be brought to a screen where you're asked to choose your Google account.
 Select your Google account.